alex-r-bigelow/wrangling-survey/README.md

 What if you could change your mind?

-Add your perspective to the conversation by [taking the survey](https://alex-r-bigelow.github.io/wrangling-survey/?context=Link).
+Add your perspective to the conversation by [taking the survey](https://alex-r-bigelow.github.io/wrangling-survey/?context=Github).

+## Survey results and citing
+You can explore the survey results through [an interactive webpage](https://alex-r-bigelow/github.io/wrangling-survey/Responses.html).
+Filters that you apply will change the URL to link to those specific settings.

+If you wish to cite data from this survey in a publication, please contact the study coordinator via [email](mailto:alexrbigelow@email.arizona.edu) for now; the responses will be archived on osf.io in the coming weeks, and we are currently experimenting to find the best way(s) to hardlink to specific responses via the DOI.

 ## About the survey design